opencor/opencor-user-documentation/src/plugins/simulation/simulationExperimentView.rst

    :align: center
    :scale: 25%

-However, the simulation is so quick to run that you will most probably not have had time to see its progress.
+However, the simulation is so quick to run that you will most probably not have time to see its progress.
 Between the |oxygenActionsTrashEmpty| and |oxygenActionsRunBuildConfigure| buttons, there is a wheel that you can use to add a short delay between the plotting of two data points.
 Thus, by using a value of ``100,000`` (or a bigger/smaller value, depending on the speed of your computer), you can run the simulation and pause it at a point of interest: